 Yes, like most flea and tick products, you need to have it prescribed by your veterinarian.
 In turn, your veterinarian will put in place a dosing plan specific to your dog, based on their size and weight.

 As we mentioned before, Bravecto lasts longer than most flea and tick medications (12 weeks).
 If you’re assuming this will make things cheaper due to fewer vet visits, you would be correct.
 A single dose of Bravecto costs around $50.00, so you can expect to pay around $200 for an entire year’s treatment, barring any sales or discounts.
 You will need a prescription from your veterinarian to get Bravecto for your dog, and it can be found at most animal hospitals.
 If it’s convenient for you, you can also purchase Bravecto online at pet retailers such as Chewy.com.

 Bravecto is generally considered safe by veterinarians.
 It has FDA approval and has been scientifically proven safe and effective.

 - Decreased appetite

-Although side effects may be rare, or minor if they do occur, it’s still important to understand any and all risks involved.
+Although side effects may be rare or minor if they occur, it’s still important to understand any risks involved.
 If your dog has any underlying conditions or something you’re concerned about, talk to your veterinarian before trying Bravecto, especially if your dog has a history of seizures.
-You’ll find comfort in knowing that Bravecto has no known negative interactions with other supplements or medications.
-Nevertheless, before you start a flea and tick product, talk with your veterinarian about any and all medications your dog is currently taking.
+You’ll find comfort in knowing that Bravecto has no known adverse interactions with other supplements or medications.
+Nevertheless, before starting a flea and tick product, talk with your veterinarian about any and all medications your dog is currently taking.